Brands Using Twitter Beautifully

 LinkedIn

-Like other big brands (Target, Nike) they have a dedicated customer service and support space that's staffed with extremely responsive support and communications team members.
-They offer help to those who seek it and since the questions are answered on Twitter, this platform becomes a resource for anyone who might read the questions and find answers they too were looking for.
+Like other big brands (Target, Nike), they have dedicated customer service and support space staffed with highly responsive support and communications team members.
+They offer help to those who seek it, and since the questions are answered on Twitter, this platform becomes a resource for anyone who might read the questions and find the answers they are looking for.

 Samsung Mobile

 Their Twitter success reflects just how engaging their content is.
-They use their main account to share product info., alert their customer-base to product launches, and share how-to guides.
-Samsung also has accounts for different regions, allowing them to target specific customers in specific places the world over.
+They use their main account to share product info., alert their customer base to product launches, and share how-to guides.
+Samsung also has accounts for different regions, allowing them to target specific customers in specific places worldwide.

 Burberry, Dior, Louis Vuitton, Gucci, Dolce & Gabbana, Versace